pratham07816/PAC-MAN/pac-man-master/README.md

-# pac-man
+# Pac-Man
-Vanilla javaScript Game with HTML and CSS
+JavaScript Game with HTML and CSS

 A super simple walkthourgh to coding Pac-Man in vanilla JavaScript, HTML and CSS.
-View [here](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw)

 I have kept the styling at a bare miniumum for you to go wild and make it your own.
 Please tag me as I would LOVE to see your game!!!